jamesgoldswain/blog/articles/feedback.md

 # Effective Feedback

 Everyone needs feedback all the time to promote personal and professional growth.
-But what is the effective feedback?
+But what is effective feedback?
 How do I get it and more importantly how do I measure it?

 This is a blog post about my experiment to answer these questions and the outcomes from it